mugenmelon/mugenmelon.github.io/_posts/1970-01-01-static-mesh-sockets.md

 - ✅ Visually define hitboxes directly on the weapon mesh
 - ✅ Each weapon can provide its own unique hitbox

-Here are a few more ideas I haven't tried yet but that are certainly possible with this workflow:

-- ❓ Multiple hitboxes with different effects (e.g. hilt deals blunt damage, blade deals cutting damage)
-- ❓ Damage scaling based on hit location (e.g. very tip of the blade deals less damage than the weighty center)
-- ❓ More complex trace shapes composed out of the basic shapes
+## Compatibility with TargetingSystem

+In my project I use Unreal's TargetingSystem plugin.
+It provides a data-driven approach to traces by creating `UTargetingPreset` assets.
+These assets specify:

+- How to trace with `UTargetingSelectionTask`
+- What filters to apply on the traced hits with `UTargetingFilterTask`
+- What sorting/ranking to apply on the results with `UTargetingSortTask`

+And allow for a very powerful data-driven workflow for any tracing needs as well as great debugging tools.
+On top of that we can customize many aspects of these tasks.
+Our hitbox shape tracing can be fully automated by subclassing `UTargetingSelectionTask_Trace` and overriding relevant methods.
+But this is a topic for another day!

 # Other Types of Sockets

-We had established that sockets in Unreal Engine are really nothing but relative, design-time transforms.
+We have established that sockets in Unreal Engine are really nothing but relative, design-time transforms.
 All of these techniques also apply to skeletal mesh sockets, although we have to account for the fact that those can be animated, physically simulated etc.

 But the list does not end there.